 To be clear, by exercise, we mean planned, structured, repetitive, and purposeful physical activity.
-So you do not present your case of counting sparrows while sitting on a park bench as exercise.

 1. Set Off The X Effect

 Let’s unwrap the intrigue around the X Effect Method of Completing Goals.
 There’s even a Reddit thread on it.

 It essentially says you draw a 7×7 grid of 49 squares on a card, label it for a new habit, and keep putting a red X (or a checkmark or a circle) on each square for each day you complete it.

 An easier version is to take a calendar and mark the dates with an X or a checkmark or a circle on those dates you did the habit.
 See the chain of Xs from my calendar below, with the dates 12, 13, and 14 August as the days I broke the chain.